mark-watson/Racket-AI-book/manuscript/OPS5_in_Racket.md

 I converted OPS5 from Common Lisp to MIT Scheme in the early 1980s.
 The code for this chapter is that code, converted to run in Racket.
 Dear reader, even though I spent years of my life working on rule based symbolic AI, now I don’t really recommend rule based systems for practical work.

 OPS5 was written by Charles Forgy (Carnegie Mellon University) and is the classic production-system language.
-The original Common Lisp code was “very hackable” and I modified it twice for projects at SAIC in the 1980s.
-I hope that Racket developers find the version converted to Racket to also be “hackable.”
+The original Common Lisp code was “very hackable” and I heavily modified it twice for projects at SAIC in the 1980s.
+I hope that Racket developers find this version converted to Racket to also be “hackable.”

 An expert system shell is a program that runs rules over a set of facts.
 You write the rules.
 The shell decides which rules apply, picks one, fires it, and repeats.

-The conversion does not change the algorithm.
+The Racket conversion does not change the algorithm.
 The interesting work is the algorithm itself: how a forward-chaining rule engine matches rule conditions against facts without scanning every fact on every cycle.
 The answer is the Rete algorithm, and it is the heart of this chapter.

 ## Production Systems and Forward Chaining